Produktvorstellung

 ❌ Do not connect the power station to shore power at the same time!

 Why?
-Because shore power uses a fixed earthing system (TN grid), while the power station uses an isolated grid (IT).
-Simultaneous connection can lead to problems with the protective shutdown.
-If both grids are connected simultaneously, the earth potential difference create uncontrolled currents between the two systems.
+Because shore power uses a fixed earthing system (TN network), while the power station uses an isolated network (IT).
+Connecting them simultaneously can cause problems with the protective tripping mechanism.
+If both networks are connected at the same time, the earth potential difference can cause problems.
+Uncontrolled currents can be generated between the two systems.
 These can lead to:

-• the residual current device of the shore power trips unexpectedly because it measures unexpected currents.
+• The residual current device (RCD) of the shore power supply trips unexpectedly because it measures unexpected currents.

-• the FI of the power station is not working correctly because the IT network has no solid earthing and therefore fault currents are not detected properly.
+• The RCD of the power station is not working correctly because the IT network does not have a fixed ground and therefore fault currents are not detected properly.

 Why the power station should be operated outside the motorhome

 For safety reasons, we recommend operating the power station outside the motorhome .
-This minimizes the risk of exposed electrical contacts and ensures safe residual current shutdown.
+This minimizes the risk from exposed electrical contacts and ensures reliable residual current protection.

-Anyone who still wants to use the power station indoors must take additional protective measures and contact a qualified electrician .
+Anyone who still wishes to use the power station indoors must take additional protective measures and consult a qualified electrician .

 Always have safety-relevant installations carried out by a professional to avoid risks!

-A power station can be charged with solar power while feeding power into the motorhome.
-This is especially useful for remaining less dependent on external power sources while on the road.
+A power station can be charged simultaneously with solar power while supplying electricity to the motorhome.
+This is particularly useful for remaining more independent from external power sources while traveling.

 But be careful: The power station must not be connected to shore power at the same time!

-With a combination of power station, CEE feed-in cable with FI and solar charging, you have a flexible and safe power solution for your motorhome.
+With a combination of power station, CEE feed-in cable with RCD and solar charging, you have a flexible and safe power solution for your motorhome.

 12V vs. 230V systems in motorhomes

 Many motorhomes use both 12V and 230V power systems .
-But what are the differences, and how can a power station be safely integrated into the motorhome?
+But what are the differences, and how can a power station be safely integrated into a motorhome?

-• Ideal for LED lighting, USB devices and small consumers
+• Ideal for LED lighting, USB devices and small consumer devices

-• No residual current device necessary as there is no dangerously high voltage
+• No residual current device (RCD) is necessary , as there is no dangerously high voltage.

 230V systems – More comfort, but with safety requirements